The social share image for the jmwhitworth/PrismPress Github repository

 Gutenberg blocks are built using React.
 React powers the editor and allows for elements to be drag-and-dropped and modified live on the page itself.
 Personally, I’d dabbled with React before getting into Gutenberg development, but since taking on Gutenberg development, I’ve learned a great deal about how React works.

 An interesting challenge behind this plugin is allowing Prism.js to function correctly within Gutenberg.
 If you’re a user of Gutenberg, you might have noticed that the content for the block is added within the sidebar panel instead of directly on the block itself.
 This isn’t typical for Gutenberg blocks.
 As Prism.js rewrites the page markup to style and decorate the content inline with what language it’s set to display, this makes editing it on the block directly impractical.
 In my testing, each time I would type a character and React would re-render the block, it would reset my typing cursor to the beginning of the line.
 This is simply because, as far as my browser is aware, the element I was typing in was destroyed and recreated.
 To get around this frustrating limitation, I removed the ability to type in the block and relocated that to the sidebar.
-While the editing space is limited, the intention is for code to be copy and pasted into the block and not really to be written in the block directly.
+While the editing space is limited, the intention is for code to be copied and pasted into the block and not really to be written in the block directly.

 Plans for future development

-It’s possible that in the future that I might change my approach to afford some extensibility for anyone else wanting to adopt the plugin if they needed extra languages or plugins.
+It’s possible that in the future I might change my approach to afford some extensibility for anyone else wanting to adopt the plugin if they needed extra languages or plugins.
 Currently, that’s not on my written list, but it’s something I’m keeping in mind.

 Allowing updating within WordPress will allow anyone else who adopts this plugin to update the software without the need to manually install new releases.
 This isn’t an issue for me as I use Composer to manage my WordPress websites, but this isn’t so common for most WordPress deployments.